The Mind of Christ in His World: Part 1 (5)

 Wait, I say, on the LORD!

-Wait on the Lord: How does this work?
+Wait on the Lord: It’s not something we do very well.
+How does this work?

-In meditation we begin with our integrating statement: “In that passing storm, the Lord reminded me that He is ever faithful to meet our needs, and we must never despair, but always trust and give thanks.”
-Now we want to extend that confident conclusion to other areas where it may have application.
+In meditation we begin with our integrating insight, for example: “In that passing storm, the Lord reminded me that He is ever faithful to meet our needs, and we must never despair, but always trust and give thanks.”
+Now we want to extend that insight to other areas where it may have application.
 So we begin thinking about other ways this goodness of the Lord – His faithfulness and provision – might be seen in our lives.

 Yes, God is faithful in watering the earth and keeping our plants and yards alive.
 Where else is He faithful, that I too often take for granted?
 Yes, I sometimes get discouraged when I see my plants dying, my garden failing, and my yard parched and dying.
 What other circumstances cause me to become discouraged, when, really, I ought to be waiting on the Lord and giving Him thanks in all things (1 Thess.
 5.18)?
 God is faithful to bless us through the rains.
 Does He want to bless others with His faithfulness through me?
 And so forth.